 In today’s development landscape among our customers, it’s rare to encounter production PHP code.
 However, when we do, the story is always the same.
 Typically, such code is riddled with numerous high and critical-level vulnerabilities.
-Reviewing and testing this kind of code feels like being transported back in time — about 20 years — when […]
+Reviewing and testing this kind of code feels like being transported back in time about 20 years when all the […]

 Still Using SSRF to Take Over Cloud Deployments Once Again